wbenson2/GA-Tech-Projects/README/README.md

 - Once the playbook has been downloaded run the playbook using command: ansible-playbook /etc/ansible/install-elk.yml
 - After the playbook runs ensure that there are no errors.
 If you confirm that there are no erros go to http://[your_elk_server_ip]:5601/app/kibana in your web browser.
 You should see the below snapshot if your install was succesful:
   -![Kibana Snapshot](https://github.com/wbenson2/GA-Tech-Projects/blob/main/Images/kibana_snapshot.png)
-- _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._